dasch-swiss/dsp-ui-lib/docs/how-to-contribute/index.md

 and some basic unit tests for the demo application playground components (`src/app`).

 The E2E tests have to be run from the demo application.
-Unlike the unit tests, they require a running instance of DSP-API compatible with the release specified in [vars.mk](https://github.com/dasch-swiss/dsp-ui-lib/blob/main/vars.mk).
+Unlike the unit tests, they require a running instance of DSP-API compatible with the release specified in [vars.mk](https://github.com/dasch-swiss/dsp-ui-lib/blob/main/vars.mk): {% include-markdown "../../vars.mk" %}
 Before running the E2E tests, reload the data in DSP-API's db.
 The E2E tests can be run as follows: